 It’s OK to use halogen light sparingly where bright task-lighting or accenting is required, but consider using CFLs or Light Emitting Diode (LED) lighting instead.

-Light Emitting Diodes (LEDs) are predicted to be the lights of the future – they are very efficient and last for up to 6 years of continuous running time – but they are expensive to buy at $70 to $100 or more.
+Light Emitting Diodes (LEDs) have come of age.
+They are very efficient and last for up to 6 years of continuous running time.
+LED bulbs cost from $20 - $30 to buy.

 - Turn off lights when they’re not in use.